celineross/Homework-2-Bootstrap/README.md

 # Homework-2-Bootstrap
-* extensive project, total time worked about 15-20 hours
+* extensive project, total time worked about 20 hours

 * every page has a functional and consistent navigation bar with stylized color and font

 * every page has a functional and consistent sticky footer including my linkedin and github links

+* all links open in a new tab

 * semantic html used